Names specified here

 and wcsftime

-take a null-terminated string fmt
+take a null-terminated string fmt, and

-write it to an array of slen
+write it to an array of slen bytes or

-wide characters at s
+wide characters at s, converting the

 following sequences to textual representations of the fields